svishwari/svishwari/hux/frontend/ci/whitesource/README.md

 ## Files related to Whitesource scan for unified-ui

-### Dockerfile.whitesource
-- Whitesource scanner is java, so in order to install all Python packages an pipeline step must have an environment with Java AND Python.
-- The dockerfile takes the base Whitesource scanner image that comes with Java and the script to install the latest version of the scan jar file.
-Then, Python 3.7 is installed.
-- If the Python version changes for the unified-ui application, the installed version must also be updated.
-With each pipeline run, a custom environment is created in order to run the scan.

 ### wss-agent.config
 - Whitesource agent with configurations for Python.
 The full wss-agent.config is quite large with all supported language settings commented out.
 - Since a high percentage of the standard file is unnecessary, it has been streamlined with the settings for just Python.
 Still, many of these settings are defaults and are not needed in the actual file.
 They are in place as a way to document the default settings.